UNR-Teaching/class-activity-1-part-two-evanbrown-unr/README.md

 # Class Activity 1 part two
+# Evan Brown & Erik Johnson

 Your first paired programming problem!

 ### Problem

 Pair up with a another student.
 One will be the driver the other one will be the..... “wayne’s world!! party time!!! excellent!!!....... navigator.
 Swap roles every ten minutes.
 We are going to do a number of simple exercises to familiarize ourselves with Python, PyCharm and some object oriented design principles.

 Assignment 1: Implement a simple car class for Wayne’s ford pinto and a bicycle class for  Garth’s BMX bike.
 Create constructors for each class.
 Use a class with a main method to instantiate/test each class.